JW Marriott Guanacaste Resort & Spa

 We stayed in room 525, overlooking both the pool and ocean on the highest floor.
 The room was very well appointed with dark wood accents, terra cotta floors, luxurious bedding and a large balcony with a table and sitting area.
 The bathroom featured a separate soaking tub and rain shower.
 The room was great… no complaints!

-Since the hotel just opened in 2009, I knew everything would be up to date and nice, but I must admit the quality of the hotel exceeded my expectations.
+Since the hotel was built in 2009, I knew everything would be up to date and nice, but I must admit the quality of the hotel exceeded my expectations.
 It was one of the only times that I can say the hotel was actually nicer than the pictures on the website – that never happens!

 The resort has 5 restaurants to choose from, casual dining on the beach at Azul Grill, Asian Fusion cuisine at Tamarine, a Guanacastecan style Steakhouse called Sabanero, a full buffet at Mansita and the Nau Lounge and Bar.